Sportitsu/Zarad/README.md

 #APIs Used
-- We used the Youtube API to gather details about the videos related to each Academy
+- We used the Youtube API to collect Academy youtube channel videos.
-- we used Imgur API to store the tournaments Image .
+- we used Imgur API to save memory on our database.

+#The Database
+Our Database is built using MongoDB, which holds the main three models, Clubs, Members, Tournaments, Admins

 # RESTful Routes
 | Method        | Endpoint      | Description  |